Expired na ba ang PRC ID mo?

 Of course, you can still visit and drop by a PRC branch for ID renewal, if that’s what you want.
 Just make sure the PRC office is open since some branches are closed or are just being manned by skeleton workforce as a COVID safety precaution which means processing of ID renewal could be delayed.

-Whether you want to apply online for your license renewal or you want to personally drop by a PRC office to do it, we’ve got this step-by-step guide for you.
-Just make sure you get to renew your PRC ID safely!
+Whether you want to apply online or you want to personally drop by a PRC office for your license renewal, we’ve got this step-by-step guide for you.
+Keep safe when renewing your PRC ID!

-First things first: Can I renew my PRC ID without complying with the CPD (Continuing Professional Development) requirement?
-According to the PRC, yes!
+First things first: Can I renew my PRC ID even if I don’t have enough CPD (Continuing Professional Development) units?

-Even if you weren’t able to complete the required CPD units, you’re still allowed to renew your PRC license until next year, December 2021.
+Good news: Even if you don’t have the the complete CPD units yet, you’re allowed to renew your PRC license until December 2021.

 Required CPD units for PRC renewal reduced to 15 units